gaib-ai/symbiotic-super-sum/README.md

 ## Quick Start: End-to-End Local Test

+> **Note on Re-running the Test**: If you have run the test before and wish to start over, it is critical to completely clean up the old environment first.
+This involves stopping the Docker containers and **deleting the entire `temp-network` directory**.
+Please follow the instructions in the [Cleanup and Re-running the Test](#cleanup-and-re-running-the-test) section at the end of this guide before starting the steps below.

 This guide will walk you through setting up the local network, deploying all contracts, and sending a cross-chain transaction.

 ### Prerequisites